bitsofinfo/kubernetes-acme-dns-registrar/README.md

 # docker
 ## Docker Build:

-The [Dockerfile](Dockerfile) can be built with the following command:
+The [Dockerfile](Dockerfile) can be built locally with the following command:

 ```
-docker build -t kubernetes-acme-dns-registrar:0.0.1 .
+docker build -t kubernetes-acme-dns-registrar:<your-tag> .
 ```

 ## Docker Run manual: